rust-lang/reference/src/glossary.md

 An ‘abstract syntax tree’, or ‘AST’, is an intermediate representation of the structure of the program when the compiler is compiling it.

+### Alignment

+The *alignment* of a value specifies what addresses are valid to store the value at.

 ### Arity

 Arity refers to the number of arguments a function or operator takes.